Chi-teck/drupal-code-generator/DEVELOPMENT.md

 1. Install [Box 2](https://github.com/box-project/box2).
 2. Navigate to the directory where Drupal Code Generator was installed.
 3. Run the following command: `box build` (use `-v` option if you need verbose output).
-4. Test the generated archive: `php dcg.phar --verision`.
+4. Test the generated archive: `php dcg.phar --version`.